SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 Selecting **Microsoft Teams and Groups** on the home page of Syskit Point opens a list of all teams or groups you are the owner or member of.

-For more explanations of the terms, click on the names to be redirected to the Microsoft 365 Glossary.
+For more explanations of the terms, click on the names to be redirected to the Microsoft 365 documentation.

 | Icon | Teams/Group | Description |
 |---:|---|---|